MaciejM-S/your-exp-back-end/README.md

 ### controllers

 - friends.js: This file is a controller file responsible for handling requests related to friends functionality.
-It contains functions and route handlers for managing interactions with other users: sdding friends, removing etc.
+It contains functions and route handlers for managing interactions with other users: adding friends, removing etc.

-- init.js: The init.js file is a controller file that handles initialization tasks or setup procedures for the backend application.
+- init.js: The init.js file is a controller file that handles initialization tasks.
 It includes functions and route handlers initialize the server, register users, signin users and checking jwt stored in the browser memory.

 - profile.js: The profile.js file is a controller file that handles requests related to user profiles.
 It contains functions and route handlers for managing user profiles, such as fetching user profile information, updating profile details, uploading profile pictures, retrieving user posts, and performing other profile-related operations.

 - universal.js: The universal.js file is a controller file that contains common or utility functions used throughout the application.

 ### routers